freifeld/cpabDiffeo/README.md

 ```
 Details about how to pass user-defined arguments using the terminal can be found [here](README_cmdline_options.md).

-To run an example for landmark-based inference:
+To run an example of *landmark-based inference*:
 ```
  python cpa2d/apps/landmarks/inference_example_LFW.py
 ```